 The basic principles and laws of a nation, state, or social group that determine the powers and duties of the government and guarantee certain rights to the people in it.”

-For while it is fair to say that amendments to constitutions and other fundamental governing documents do occur relatively frequently in other places around the world all the time, and it is no less fair to say that the North Korean constitution does (at least nominally) set out the distribution of powers in the state as per the above definition, it is not really appropriate to call it a constitution in the strictest sense.
+It is fair to say that amendments to constitutions and other fundamental governing documents do occur relatively frequently in other places around the world all the time, and it is no less fair to say that the North Korean constitution does (at least nominally) set out the distribution of powers in the state as per the above definition.
+However, it is not really appropriate to call it a constitution in the strictest sense.